ghas-lab-templates/exercises/module-2.md

   </details>

-6. In this lab we have a custom secret that has been embedded in the following location `storage/src/main/resources/application.properties`
+5. A custom secret has been embedded in the file: `storage/src/main/resources/application.properties`
-7. Specifically we will try to take AI assitance to create a regular expresssion for the minio.password mapped to `mona_value_abc124`
+6. We will use AI assistance to generate a regular expression for the secret `minio.password` mapped to the value `mona_value_abc124`
-8. Fill in the options `I want a regular expression that` and `Examples of what I am looking for`
+7. Fill in the options `I want a regular expression that` and `Examples of what I am looking for`
-9. Once you are happy with th generated regular expression, click on the buttom `Use result`
+8. Once the generated regular expression meets your needs, click `Use result`
-10. This will copy the generated regular expresssion and the test strings into the New Custom Pattern creation page
+9. This copies the generated regular expression and test strings into the New Custom Pattern creation page.

   <details>
     <summary> Animated Guide</summary>